 Numerical grades will be used on all report cards and on permanent records.
 Any grade below 70 is considered failing.
 Report Cards are given to students every 9 weeks.
 Only the final report card is mailed home.
 All grades can be accessed through Parent Portal, as well as an unofficial transcript.

 Credit will still be awarded at the end of the course (May for yearlong classes; December or May for semester long classes).

 Exam Exemption Policy

-In order for students to exempt exams they must have a 90 or above in any given class.
-This includes a semester or year-long class.
-There are no attendance requirements for exam exemption.
+In order for students to exempt exams the student must have earned a 90 or above in any given class.
+This includes a semester or year long course.
+There are no attendance requirements for an exam exemption.